 The employee doesn’t have to download the video—they can play it directly from Google Drive by clicking the link you provide them.
 A video on Google Drive uses the YouTube engine for playback.

-If someone is having trouble conveying a software issue to a tech support rep, they can record the issue using free screencast software, upload the video to Google Drive and then share the link with the support rep.
+If someone has trouble conveying a software issue to a tech support rep, they can record their issue using free screencast software, upload the video to Google Drive and then share the link with the support rep.

 6. Retain access to Work for Hire digital assets created by subcontractors

-Outside contractors often keep files that are important to your business on their local machines.
+Outside contractors often keep files important to your business on their local machines.

 7. Save and share email attachments faster